Sey1000/new_fcc/README.md

 # newFCC
-Auto-generates backbone for FreeCodeCamp projects
+Auto-generates backbone for FreeCodeCamp (or any static page) projects

 ## Installation
 0. You need Ruby and [hub](https://hub.github.com/)